 When you visit one of our centers, we will spend ample time with you, educating you on things you can; leading to a healthier tomorrow.
 In our centers, you will get a complete holistic method of care, which is often neglected by others.
 Our clinical teams will pay attention to the smallest detail.
 Their goal is to return you to healthy active life as soon as possible.

-Chiropractic Treatment of Cervical Spondylosis
+Chiropractic Treatment of Neck Pain and Spondylosis

 The first step to getting better is by contacting one of our centers today.
 Call us to set an appointment for a complete and thorough assessment.
 During your evaluation, our chiropractor will do a series of musculoskeletal tests, orthopedic tests, and neurological assessments to accurately identify the offending segment.
 Once, diagnosis is established, a treatment plan will be formulated.
 Your treatment plan will be customized based on what we discover during your examination.

 The treatments you get in a Chiropractic Specialty Center are diagnosis-specific and holistic, meaning our treatments will target the cause of your spondylosis.
 Often, a cervical spondylosis patient will have muscle imbalances, ligamentous weakness, joint malposition, and slipped discs.
 Our team’s job is to find these offending tissues and formulate a plan that addresses every aspect of a given problem.
 The soft tissues (spinal discs, ligaments, and muscles) are our primary focus when it comes to treatments for a cervical spondylosis patient.

 Depending on your diagnosis, our chiropractor may use various kinds of spinal manipulation to help proper joint position.
-Our physiotherapists will do procedures that will strengthen and bring balance to muscles and ligaments.
+Our physical therapists or physiotherapists will do procedures that will strengthen and bring balance to muscles and ligaments.
 In our centers, we use advanced technology (the RxDecom) to help restore your spinal disc, should there be any damage.